Ph.D., Cultural Anthropology, Indiana University, 2005

 • college best-seller for Heinemann in 2002

 Schroeder, Christopher.
 2001.
 ReInventing the University: Literacies and Legitimacy in the Postmodern Academy.
-Logan, UT: Utah State University Press.
+Logan, Utah: Utah State University Press.

 • reviewed in College English